Ovusi/SubteraMail/README.md

 This is an open source program used to send email messages over a proxy server to provide anonymity.
-This program is written in python.
+This program is written in python...

 ❗❗❗NOTICE: MORE FEATURES WOULD BE ADDED SOON.
-CONTRIBUTIONS ARE HIGHLY Welcomed. 😁
+CONTRIBUTIONS ARE HIGHLY Welcomed.😁

 Usage: